 Successful employer engagement requires workforce service providers to develop long-term relationships.
 Employers need to see the workforce system as a strategic partner.

-The goal is to be able to provide services that support businesses through each stage of the business life cycle.
+The goal is to provide services that support businesses through each stage of the business life cycle.
 That means building collaborative partnerships throughout the workforce system and beyond.
 When workforce services partner with education and economic development agencies and organizations, they can deliver comprehensive services to businesses.

-Lucy Houchin, Director of Client Services at Thomas P. Miller and Associates outlines 5 steps for building these collaborative business services:
+In a previous conversation with Thomas P. Miller and Associates, representatives outlined five steps for building these collaborative business services:

-Work together to provide seamless solutions to businesses – Work with the business to prioritize services for implementation.
-Help navigate the process of accessing prioritized services and resources and introduce partners and new services in a seamless way.
+- Work together to provide seamless solutions to businesses: Work with businesses to prioritize services for implementation.
+Help navigate the process of accessing prioritized services and resources and seamlessly introduce partners and new services.